Janekdererste/alekhygo/README.md

 the repository browser Search for 'lombok' and click 'install'.

 ### 2. Compile the project

-The project is also using [QueryDSL](http://www.querydsl.com/) for typesafe queries against a database.
-The library relies on generated source code which, well, needs to be generated before the first run.
-To do so, simply execute
+To download all dependencies execute
 ```
-mvn clean compile
+mvn clean install
 ```